assareh/tfc-agent/tfc-agent-gke/README.md

 ```
 terraform init
 ```
 You are now authenticated into TFCB, the backend is setup allowing you to use the local CLI to communicate with your TFCB workspace.
-You can now run teraform output to get your GKE cluster details.
+You can now run teraform output to get your GKE cluster details locally which the `./gke/setkubectl.sh` will attempt to do for you.

-Put the terraform output into a local file we can reference quickly.
+Test the terraform output is working and setting all the necessary variables correctly.
 ```
 terraform output -json > ./tf.out